Nounsidev/Firebase---ESP32---ARDUINO-CODE/README.md

 Features:
 + Read, write data - firebase;
-+Communicate multiple slave devices (Arduino) by a master device (ESP32) using LoRa;
++ Communicate multiple slave devices (Arduino) by a master device (ESP32) using LoRa;
-+Control led and light sensor
++ Control led and light sensor
-+Read battery level using resistor (not the optimal way due to energy wasted on resistor and battery voltage drop follows non-linear curve)
++ Read battery level using resistor (not the optimal way due to energy wasted on resistor and battery voltage drop follows non-linear curve)

 Include in this repo: Hardware connection, Arduino Code, ESP32 Code Not include in this repo: External control website or app code